tearfulDalvik/almace-scaffolding/_app/_posts/note/2019-07-06-introducing-rime.md

 ![](https://img.ifengge.cn/images/39226827eded528c633e88445f14a898.png){: .size-right.no-resize}
 Defaultly, to reach out this menu you just need to press ``` Control(⌃) + ` ```

-This menu provides several options to change input engines, which provides flavored input methods and different language supports.
+This menu provides several options to change input maneuver, which provides flavored input methods and different language supports.
 In the submenu of each engine, its option can be fully customized.

 This menu can switch between Chinese and English (Of course it can also be done by just pressing ⇧), full or half-width for symbols, suggest Emojis by words or not and even encodings!